HarleyB123/blog.harleybates.co.uk/content/blog/vercel/index.md

 ## How easy was it to migrate from AWS?

 Whilst all of this looked really cool - I was worried about how difficult it would be to transfer stuff over and use Vercel to host my site, rather than my own S3/Cloudfront.
 At this point I should point out that technically I have sacrificed the service SLA (the enterprise feature gives you 99.99% SLA, which still isn't as good as S3) - but if I'm honest for a blog site I don't really care.
-The development features I am provided with outweigh this.
+The development features I am provided with outweigh this drawback.

 In order to get the site up, all I had to do was either add or transfer my domain to the Vercel site.
 I chose to add the domain, which meant removing the old A record that pointed to my Cloudfront distribution and instead create a CNAME in Route53.
 That was it.